-Artichokes Alla Romana (Roman Style), the most delicious way to eat artichokes, deliciously tasty.
+Artichokes Alla Romana (Roman Style), the most delicious way to eat artichokes.
+Sautéed in olive oil, with fresh mint, garlic and oregano so deliciously tasty.
 I bet you can’t eat just one!

 He always looks so proud when he hands them to me.
 I guess if I could cook roses or calla lilies I would see more of those.